 The dropping of atomic bombs on the Japanese cities of Hiroshima and Nagasaki were war crimes.
-To date, the US has never accepted that it was an inhumane act.
-Additionally, they have never been held accountable for the single greatest loss of life in human history, which was the firebombing of Tokyo on 9/10 March, 1945, during which more than 100,000 civilians were killed.
+To date, the US Establishment has never accepted that it was an inhumane act.
+Additionally, they have never been held accountable for the single greatest loss of life in human history, which was the firebombing of Tokyo on 9/10 March, 1945, during which, conservative estimates state that, more than 100,000 civilians were killed and over 1 million were left without homes.
+Napalm bombs were used to ignite the wooden structures.
+The resultant firestorm destroyed 16 square miles of central Tokyo.

 The following article looks at that terrible time and the experience of some of those victims who survived.